Scalp massage for hair growth is a free DIY treatment that’s often touted as a hair loss solution. But does it really work?

 For most people, hair loss occurs in three distinct areas:

-Focus your scalp massage on the areas that are affecting you.
+Focus your scalp massage on the areas that are affected by hair loss, or where you’d like to see increased hair growth.

-So now you know why scalp massage for hair growth works — and how often you need to do it — how do you actually give yourself a scalp massage?
+So now you know why scalp massage for hair growth works — and how often you need to do it — how do you massage your scalp for hair growth?

 If you have diffuse thinning, this video can help you learn to massage your entire scalp, rather than specific areas.
 Note that the doctor recommends using essential oils.
-Some essential oils may help with hair growth, but they aren’t a must for scalp massage.
+Some essential oils may help with hair growth, such as rosemary oil for hair growth but they aren’t a must for scalp massage.

 Ultimately, you need to know what’s causing your hair loss before you can treat it.
-That’s why it’s a good idea to consult with a hair loss specialist.
+That’s why it’s a good idea to consult with a trichologist.
+This is especially true for women with hair loss, as diagnosing female hair loss can be challenging.

 Simply fill in your details in the form below and we'll get in touch with you shortly.